hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 Vetted freelance networks represent one of the best sources to find quality developers.
 Such platforms rigorously and holistically screen their developers.
 This involves going beyond the CV to gauge their abilities, through a combination of a specially-designed screening process and continuous project-based evaluation.

 #### The process to hire software developers using vetted freelance networks
-Premium Freelance networks have in-house experts to help you find the best candidate.
+Premium freelance networks have in-house experts to help you find the best candidate.
 Hence, you only need to share your requirements with them.
 This can be done through online forms and then via a phone call/video call – allowing them to take care of the rest.

 #### Pros:
 * Freelancers are evaluated on a multitude of parameters and therefore possess high technical proficiency, good communication skills and the ability to deliver great work under pressure

-* In-house experts offer personalised matching to ensure that you get the best person for the job without spending any time shortlisting profile at your end
+* In-house experts offer personalised matching to ensure that you get the best person for the job without spending any time shortlisting profiles at your end

 * These networks also ensure that these developers align with the culture of your company